nearform/angular-patterns-workshop/README.md

 ### Setup
 - clone this repository
 - `npm i`
-- `npm run dev` to start the application
+- `npm start` to start the application
 - [optional] `npm run slides:start` to start the slide deck